 Two doctor ortho practice in North Carolina.
 New, start up DSO invested in our client as a platform for their growth in the Carolinas.
 Also contracted to purchase a large…Read More

 Single doctor orthodontist is excited to accelerate their growth in the Arizona market.
 New office in the planning stage and hunting for complimentary practices to acquire.Read More

-Four Doctor Oral Surgery Practice in a smaller western city just signed a $26,000,000+ transaction with a silent partner.
+Four Doctor Oral Surgery Practice in a smaller western city recently completed a $26,000,000+ transaction with an Invisible Dental Support Organization (IDSO).
 Three offices, four doctors, stunning value.
-The under 40 year old…Read More
+The under…Read More

 Under 40 year old doctor built a great $4MM collections practice but was bored.
 Considering selling all and exiting dentistry.
 A new partner could remove much of the administrative drudgery…Read More